About the research request service

 - To apply for an Open Athens account complete the online application (Link to open athens form)

-- To search the A_Z listing of online journals go to the e-library (loging with your Athens username and password)
+- To search HSE online journals using the Journal Finder (logging with your Athens username and password)

 How can I obtain full text copies of the references supplied?